karmann-dm/assignment-payments/README.md

 All test scenarios with user cases you can find in file SCENARIOS_TESTS.txt in root folter.
 ## Test assignment
 It contains simple implementation of payment system.

+Implementation is based on Jetty HTTP server, Jersey JAX-RS implementation, Google Guice as DI framework, in-memory H2 database and MyBatis for SQL mapping.
 ### Structure of api
 #### User
 User api designed just for logical relations with users and accounts